cr3mov/writeups/intigriti0823-calculator/index.md

 - `let next`: This declares a variable `next` using the `let` keyword, which will be used to generate pseudo-random numbers.
 - `Math.random = function () { ... }`: This code snippet overrides the `Math.random` function to provide custom random numbers.
 It uses a linear congruential generator (LCG) algorithm to generate pseudo-random numbers based on a sequence of seed values.
 If no seeds are defined, it initialises them and generates subsequent random numbers using the LCG algorithm.
 - `console.assert(Math.random() > 0)`: This line uses `console.assert` to ensure that the custom `Math.random` function generates numbers greater than 0.
 - `const result = document.querySelector('.result')`: This line selects an HTML element with the class name `.result` and assigns it to the `result` constant.
-This element will display the result of calculations.
+This element will display the result of the calculations.
 - `const stack = document.querySelector('.stack-block')`: This line selects an HTML element with the class name `.stack-block` and assigns it to the `stack` constant.
 This element will display the stack of operators used in the calculations.
 - `let operators = []`: This initializes an empty array called `operators` that will store the sequence of mathematical operators.
 - `document.querySelector('.pad').addEventListener('click', handleClick)`: This line adds a click event listener to an element with the class name `.pad`.
 When clicked, the `handleClick` function will be executed.